dStern98/Cryptocurrency-Tracker/README.md

 or removed.
 The watchlist is stored in localStorage so that it is preserved across site visits.
 If clicked, the user is routed to a page with price plotting ability for various time-intervals, as well as additional coin metrics.
 Styling is mostly done using bootstrap, plotting uses plotly.js.
 Routing comes from react-router.

-The site is deployed at this [https://dstern-react-cryptotracker.netlify.app/](https://dstern-react-cryptotracker.netlify.app/)
+The site is deployed at [https://dstern-react-cryptotracker.netlify.app/](https://dstern-react-cryptotracker.netlify.app/)

 # Getting Started with Create React App